Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 In Nara-machi, the old merchant town:

-• For a taste of Nara’s famous okonomiyaki, stop by Surugamachi’s Okonomiyakiya [Google Maps location].
+• To taste Nara’s famous okonomiyaki, stop by Surugamachi’s Okonomiyakiya [Google Maps location].

 • Shizuka Omiya [Google Maps location] (closed Tuesdays) is the spot to savour Kamameshi, a traditional Japanese rice dish cooked in an iron pot.